Hallelujah, Baby!: Productions

-In 2000, the York Theatre Company's "Musicals in Mufti" series revived the show as a concert that ran from October 27–29.

-The George Street Playhouse in New Brunswick, New Jersey presented the musical in October - November 2004.
-Additional lyrics were written by Amanda Green.
-The cast featured Suzzanne Douglas as Georgina and Ann Duquesnay as Momma.

-The Arena Stage, Washington, DC production ran in January and February 2005.

 Laurents' recollections

 Arthur Laurents felt that "the original production was too soft in its take on black social progress during the first six decades or so of the twentieth century.
 It was originally written with Lena Horne in mind.
 When the steely Horne opted out of the project, it was rewritten to suit the more youthful and bubbly Leslie Uggams."
 In the 2004 production, Laurents attempted "to add levels of darker intensity....
 However, the music and lyrics are in the infectiously bright and bubbly style of musical comedy, and his efforts in this area reduce the charm and good spirits of the show without adding much of significance in the way of depth or insight."
 According to Laurents, after Lena Horne declined to do the show, "What we should have done is abandon the show....
 Instead it was rewriten for a woman who is one of the nicest women I have ever met in the theatre, Leslie Uggams,--and, God knows, she has a beautiful voice ... she was good, but it wasn't that original show.
 The show lost its edge, and I must say I lost interest in it."